zyteo/activesg_programmes/README.md

 22 Sep 2024 - Adjust styling and modified loading.jsx to display loader properly.

 23 Sep 2024 - Adjust session & date display

+2 Feb 2025 - Added loader for main screen as venue loading can take some time.
 ```

 ## Acknowledgments

-I thank the team at OGP for allowing me to utilise their API.
+I thank the team at OGP for allowing me to tap on their API.

 ---